witoong623/JeebBot/README.md

 1. Complete the basic conversation feature.
 (DONE)
 2. Implement bot's characteristic adjustment.
 (DONE)
 3. Add memory capabilities to remember key facts.
-(WORKING ON)
+(DONE)
 4. Inject context of conversation such as time, day.
 5. Tune prompt or implement time base to initiate conversation from bot first, and to stop when appropriate.
 6. Polish the UI for a seamless user experience.